taoxj2001/taoxj2001.github.io/_pages/about.md

+---
+permalink: /
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html

 ## About Me

 I am a Ph.D. student at [**The Hong Kong University of Science and Technology (Guangzhou)**](https://www.hkust-gz.edu.cn/), starting in 2024, advised by [**Prof. Jing Tang**](https://sites.google.com/view/jtang) and [**Prof. Yiwei Wang**](https://wangywust.github.io/).